Mount Everest Compared to the World's Tallest Buildings

 How Many People Die on the Mount Everest each Year?

 One of the most well-known structures in the entire globe is the 102-story skyscraper known as the Empire State Building, which is situated in New York City.
 It is 1,454 feet (443 meters) tall, with the 102nd floor reaching a height of 1,250 feet (381 meters).
-Although that is an incredible height, Mount Everest, which is 29,029 feet high, seamlessly dwarfs the height of the Empire State Building.
+Although that is an incredible height, Mount Everest, which is 29,031.7 feet high, utterly dwarfs the height of the Empire State Building.

 Photo: The Empire State Building